ckamps/2232-defiance/content/01-the-property.md

 ## Entry Road and Driveway

+The paved entry drive is part of the parcel and provides private access to the property.

 | | |
 |-|-|
 |**Entry road**|Private asphalt paved entry road (compacted 3" depth) from highway to home site.
 Two turnouts accommodate the rare event when you meet an oncoming vehicle.
 For example, a delivery truck.|